-When you receive money from your friend through an app, modern card issuing helps move the funds to your debit card, making it instantly available to you to make purchases.
+When you receive money from your friend through Square's Cash App, modern card issuing helps move the funds to your debit card, making it instantly available to you to make purchases.

-Marqeta's modern card issuing platform, or our Platform, empowers our Customers-which include businesses like Affirm, DoorDash, Instacart, and Klarna-to create customized payment cards that provide innovative payment experiences for their customers and end users.
+Marqeta's modern card issuing platform, or our Platform, empowers our Customers-which include businesses like Affirm, DoorDash, Instacart, Klarna, and Square-to create customized payment cards that provide innovative payment experiences for their customers and end users.
 Before the rise of modern card issuing, creating cards was slow, complex, and subject to mistakes.
 Marqeta helps solve these problems.
 Our Platform, powered by open APIs, enables businesses to develop modern, frictionless payment card experiences for consumer and commercial use cases that are either the core of, or in support of, their core business.